 - From Interstate 65 south of Franklin to U.S. 31A/41A – open October 2001

 The total length of State Route 840 expanded to 47 miles at that point.1,3

-In 1993, the General Assembly indicated that TDOT may consider the northern component of the beltway.
+In 1993, the General Assembly indicated that TDOT could consider the northern component of the beltway.
 The department of transportation followed with the release of an environmental impact statement in 1995.
 By 2003, due to the overall anticipated high costs both economically and socially with the corridor, it was recommended that TDOT withdraw plans to begin work on the northern half of SR 840.
 Instead attention was to be redirected to the expansion of the existing roadway network north of the city and further study of the northern half of the beltway discontinued.2